 Monitoring the active life cycle of the chafer beetle by implementing Chafer Pheromone Traps from May through to June will help to reduce the adult beetle egg laying and give valuable warning that chafers are present.
 The adult males are drawn into the chafer beetle trap by means of a pheromone attractant lure.
 Once the Garden Chafer beetles fly into the trap, they hit the plastic vanes on top, and are funnelled down inside, where they are unable to escape.

-As with most problems the symptoms can be relieved more effectively when symptoms are first noticed.
+As with most problems the symptoms can be relieved more effectively prior to the onset of problems or when symptoms are first noticed.
 Scarify and aerate turf in the autumn.
-Where there is a history of infestation compress the turf by rolling it in the spring.
+Where there is a history of infestation, compress the turf by rolling it in the spring.